 The easiest and most comfortable way to get to the Watsons Bay Walk is the ferry from Circular Quay.
-You can either catch the NSW public transport ferry F9 or the CCWB, a private owned ferry which is a bit quicker but also more expensive (6.12 AUD vs 8.50).
+You can either catch the NSW public transport ferry F9 or the CCWB, a privately owned ferry that is a bit quicker but also more expensive (6.12 AUD vs 8.50).
 If you take the CCWB ferry operated by Captain Cook, make sure not to tap on the Opal card reader as they need you to pay on board.
 This happened to me and most other people on the wharf.
 The F9 leaves every 30 minutes and takes 23 minutes to get to Watsons Bay.
 You can use the transport NSW trip planner to see exactly when ferries are leaving, how much the trips cost or to look for alternative ways to get to your destination.

-If you are located close to central station, you might want to travel by train.
+If you are located close to Central Station, you might want to travel by train.
 Catch the T4 line and change at Edgecliffe Station to bus 324 or 325 to Watsons Bay.
 You can get off at Robertson Park, Military Rd and walk to the waterfront in about 3 minutes.

-In Sydney you can use an Opal card (a smartcard ticketing system) or a contactless card to get the best price.
+In Sydney, you can use an Opal card (a smartcard ticketing system) or a contactless card to get the best price.
 Always tap on and off on public transport.